roellongcop/pokemon/readme.md

 ## Getting Started
 To run the Pokemon Catcher app locally, follow these steps:

-Clone the repository: git clone [repository URL]
+Clone the repository: git clone https://github.com/roellongcop/pokemon

 Navigate to the project directory: cd pokemon-catcher